gtdudu/react-gen-routes/README.md

   - -o or --outputDir: relative path from project root to config output folder

 * Optional args:
+  - -e or --extensions: coma separated list of accepted extensions, default to 'js'
   - -f or --filename: whatever you want the config file to be named, default to `routes.js`
   - -t or --templatesDir: path to `component` and `imports` templates folder
   - -w or --watch: boolean, set to true for automatic recomputing of config file on inputDir file system events (via chokidar), default to false

 ### Using --templatesDir option